herrera-ignacio/cybersecurity-handbook/vulnerabilities/xxe/README.md

 ## Oracles

 Often, you will not see the data that you upload/fetch.
 In such a case, XXE can often be used as an oracle to determine if a file exists or a URI can be resolved.

+## Hunting

+* Attempt to inject XML or reserved characteres into input parameters and observed if XML parsing errors are generated.

+* For web services, check each input parameter specified in the WSDL document for those of type XML.

 ## Mitigation